 The word yoga comes from the Sanskrit word yui which means to yoke or to unite, to come together.
 By uniting the different aspects of our being we are attempting to become whole.
 Yoga also teaches us to become present in every action, in every moment.
 There are many paths to wholeness that we can take, it could be through physical practice of asana, through study and reading, through meditation – it is all yoga.

 In a class we practice Hatha yoga.
 The word Hatha (pronounced ha tuh) again comes from the ancient language of Sanskrit.
 Ha means the Sun, masculine, dynamic, yang.
 Tha means the Moon, feminine, passive, Yin.
-Therefore Hatha means balance and interplay of the complimentary opposites.
+Therefore Hatha means balance and interplay of the complementary opposites.
 The actual meaning of the word is forceful, vigorous, intense discipline, which requires ongoing application and involves the body, breath and the mind, but despite the forceful and vigorous meaning, Hatha yoga also creates awareness of subtle energies.

 Yoga seeks to transform the lower into the higher, ignorance to wisdom and sickness to health.